 Mutual Funds: A mutual fund is also a collection of stocks, bonds, and other assets that investors can buy into.
 Unlike the stock market, in which investors purchase shares from one another, mutual fund shares are purchased directly from the fund or a broker who purchases shares for investors.
 Mutual funds are also usually managed by a fund manager.

 Bonds: A bond is a fixed income security in which the investor loans money to the entity who issued the bond.
 Bonds are issued by corporations, state and local governments, non-profit institutions, and the federal government.
-They’re usually considered to be lower risk than stocks.Trade stocks with zero commission when you use Wealthsimple Trade.
-No account minimums, no paperwork, lots of stocks and ETFs — get started here.
+They’re usually considered to be lower risk than stocks.Get started with Wealthsimple Trade.
+Sign up today and start building your portfolio with a free stock.

 7. Invest in the stocks of your choice